Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Description of the algorithm

-We want to present a method for how to use the output of the algorithm to distinguish between the desired periodic signal, and other random flickering.
-Consider a certain pixel $(x,y)$ and denote

-Now, if our recording is $T$ seconds long, and the events reported by the pixel are due to the desired periodic signal, we expect $n$ to be close to $\frac{T}{\delta}$, or at least big enough so it will be unlikely to relate it to a random flickering signal.
+Now, if our recording is $T$ seconds long, and the events reported by the pixel are due to the desired periodic signal, we expect $n$ to get close to $\frac{T}{\delta}$ during the for-loop, or at least to be big enough so it will be unlikely to relate it to a random flickering signal.
 How big should it be?
 This is exactly what we are analyzing below.
-To formulate the problem, let $0\leq\tau_{j}\leq T$, $j=1,\ldots,m$, be uniformly distributed.
-Reorganizing, we can assume that $0\leq\tau_{1}\leq\tau_{2}\le\cdots\leq\tau_{m}\leq T$.
+To formulate the problem, let $0\leq\tau_{1}\leq\tau_{2}\le\cdots\leq\tau_{m}\leq T$ originated from an unknown distribution.
 For $d\in\mathbb{N}$, denote the probability

 Then, in general, $\Phi$ is monotonically decreasing as a function of $d$, $\Phi(m,0)=1$, and $\Phi(m,m)=0$.
 Now, let $q$ be the allowed probability for false alarm in one pixel.
 We note that in general, $q$ should be much smaller than the allowed probability for false alarm in the whole field of view.
 Then, there exists a minimal $D$ such that $\Phi(m,D)\leq q$.
-Now, let $0\leq s_{1}\leq s_{2}\leq\cdots\leq s_{m}\leq T$ be the timestamps of the events reported by a certain pixel $(x,y)$.
+Now, let $0\leq s_{1}\leq s_{2}\leq\cdots\leq s_{m}\leq T$ be the timestamps of the events reported by the pixel $(x,y)$.
 Then

 We would like to say that the signal reported by the pixel $(x,y)$ is unlikely to relate to a random flickering if $n\geq D$, which is equivalent to the condition